 For most personality disorders, including, but not limited to Narcissistic Personality disorder, Histrionic, and Borderline, the clinician will need to evaluate the intentions or motives of the person seeking attention.
-Motives, intentions, and the general goals of anyone seeking attention should be the primary indicators that someone is seeking attention is trying make up for, or satisfy a character-logical deficit.
-I am suggesting that if the motive is clear, the intention purposeful, and the aim to gain the attention of other simply to satisfy an individuals thirst and make up for their own shorting comings or lack of insight into a interpersonal situation gone awry then beware.
-You are probably working with a personality disorder.
+Motives, intentions, and the general goals of anyone seeking attention should be the primary indicators that someone is seeking attention is trying to make up for, or satisfy a character-logical deficit.
+I am suggesting that if the motive is clear, the intention purposeful, and the aim is to gain others’ attention.
+Then, satisfy an individual’s thirst and make up for their shorting comings or lack of insight into an interpersonal situation gone awry then beware.

-In terms of NPD the reason or rationale for seeking attention is probably, first and foremost to satisfy a personal deficit in self-worth or self-esteem.
-For people carrying a diagnosis of Histrionic personality disorder, the aim is usually rooted into creating hysteria to mask whatever set of bad decisions or personal choices are occurring or are in need of concealing and hiding to shift the focus to something more benign and innocuous.
-In terms of patients carrying a borderline diagnosis, the attention seeking behaviors are aimed at splitting, and causing such chaos around them, that the ability to take ownership or accountability takes a backseat to the clinician focusing primarily on the week’s crisis.
+In terms of NPD, the reason or rationale for seeking attention is probably, first and foremost, to satisfy a personal deficit in self-worth or self-esteem.
+For people carrying a diagnosis of Histrionic personality disorder, the aim is creating hysteria to mask whatever set of bad decisions or personal choices occur or require concealing and hiding to shift the focus to something more benign and innocuous.
+In terms of patients carrying a borderline diagnosis, the attention-seeking behaviors are aimed at splitting and causing such chaos around them, that the ability to take ownership or accountability takes a backseat to the clinician focusing primarily on the week’s crisis.

-But these diagnoses aren’t the only ones in which attention seeking behavior is displayed by clients.
-This is why, although personality disorders primarily are attributed to attention seeking behavior, we as clinicians and friends of people carrying a mental health diagnosis need to remember why?
+Nevertheless, these diagnoses are not the only ones in which attention-seeking behavior is enacted by the patients who carry the mental health disorder.
+Thus, patients with personality disorders are primarily attributed to enacting attention-seeking behaviors above other less performative.
+We, as clinicians and friends of people carrying a mental health diagnosis, need to remember why?
 From an epidemiological standpoint, diagnoses are merely the markers of the incidence and distribution of symptoms in patients.
-From a mental health perspective, we clinicians and friends need to remember all humans seek behavior at different levels, even at cross-purposes, and always to fundamentally connect with other people.
-This is totally normal.
-Only when these behaviors create extreme distress, for the person exhibiting or displaying the behavior, and the people in their social world is it truly diagnosable and a problem.
+From a mental health perspective, we clinicians and friends need to remember all humans seek behavior at different levels, even at cross-purposes, and always to connect with other people fundamentally.
+While this should be a given axiom in mental health, it is not!
+Only when these behaviors create extreme distress, for the person exhibiting or displaying the behavior, and the people in their social world is truly diagnosable and problematic.

-Like I said in the introduction, I am a master at grabbing the attention of my peers.
-I have gone through such extreme lengths to capture attention that I have had the police show up at my door because the level of rigor, persistence, and aim was so alarming to my peers.
-Again, this is when attention seeking goes awry.
-I have learned over my years to scale back, and generally, decrease the intensity and viability of my behaviors.
-This is to say, Im very good at gaining the attention of my peers without making it clear as day that was my intention from the very moment I began to enter the social scene.
+As stated before, mastering grabbing the attention of peers and other colleagues is simple.
+After going through such extreme lengths to capture attention, and experiencing the police show up at the door.
+Rigor, persistence, and aim were so alarming and off the mark in terms of purpose that everyone was puzzled.
+Again, this is when attention-seeking goes awry.
+Over the years, since this writer has been in mental health and learning to scale back, and generally decrease the intensity and viability of behaviors.
+This writer is very good at gaining a peers’ attention without making it clear as day from when I began to enter the social scene.